Chargebackhit API Reference

 object

-This includes information such as the customer ID, personal data, device information, etc.
+It includes the customer ID, personal data, device information, and other relevant details.

 Array of objects

-This includes information such as the transaction ID, transaction creation date, amount, currency, etc.
+It includes the transaction ID, creation date, amount, currency, and other relevant details.

 required